DavisPL-Teaching/261/project/overview.md

 I encourage you to start thinking about your project now!
 Here are some guidelines:

-The goal of the project is to apply the tools used in this course to build a verified software project of your choice.
+The goal of the project is to apply the tools used in this course to build a small verified software project of your choice.
 Your project will have three components: First, the project proposal; second the project presentation; and third, the project report.

 ## Choosing a Project